 Common Physical Symptoms

-When using any substance, there are common symptoms that show a physical dependance that would indicate an addiction, including these telltale signs that you are an addict:
+When using any substance, there are common symptoms that show a physical dependence that would indicate an addiction, including these telltale signs that you are an addict:

 - Bloodshot eyes

 - Sores from scratching

 These symptoms may vary depending on what type of drug you or your loved one is using.
 For example, when using a stimulant an addict would be more inclined to have symptoms of insomnia, dilated pupils, and rapid weight loss.
 Whereas someone using a depressant would be displaying symptoms of fatigue and pinpointed pupils.
 If you are experiencing any of the listed symptoms above, you are more than likely addicted to a drug and need to seek help.

 Common Behavioral and Mental Symptoms